Premium pet food out of conviction - out of love for animals!

 Typical Beagle

-Playing around in the garden, going for a walk with his buddy Teddy
+Playing in the garden, going for a walk with his buddy Teddy

 Origin

-He spent the first 10 months of his life in the animal testing laboratory
+He spent the first 10 months of his life in an animal testing laboratory

 He likes

-his big garden, walks, sunshine, his buddies Goldie & Milow
+his large garden, walks, sunshine, his buddies Goldie & Milow

 pushy dogs, rain